chongbin007/Master_project_Chongbin/record_document/project_steps.md

 `rosrun rospy_tutorials talker.py`

 When listener can receive message from talker, communication successful.

-### 3. Issues
+### Issues
-Make sure you set the ROS hostname and IP address correctly and you must explicitly set it. **Otherwise the listener cannot receive talker because the host cannot find it in the network.**
+Make sure setting the ROS hostname and IP address correctly and must explicitly set it.
+Otherwise the listener cannot receive talker because the host cannot find it in the network.
+The Talker will send messages continuously but listener can not receive these messages.

-You can check the hostname and ip address setting:
+Check the hostname and ip address setting can use `echo $ROS_HOSTNAME`
-`echo $ROS_HOSTNAME`
 `echo $ROS_IP`

 ## Test Message latency
 Use scp copy file and folder to remote Pi.